You may see email signature disclaimers on a lot of business emails…

-Do you need to have a disclaimer in every email you send?
+Do you need to have an email signature disclaimer in every email you send?

 No, it is not a legal requirement to have an email disclaimer BUT it is very helpful if: